 Policy

 Posted on:

 Last week Walkable Jenkintown filed a Request for Information.
 We’d like to know what YOU have so far spent on sidewalk and curb repair as a result of the Paving Program.
-The permit you or your contractor filled out and supplied to the Borough with your $25 fee included a line […]
+The permit you or your contractor filled out and supplied to the Borough with your $25 fee included a line item for the estimate provided by that contractor for the total work.
+If the Borough entered this information into a […]

+Policy